mukulmishra18/mukulmishra18.github.io/_posts/2017-6-15-GSoC-First-Post.md

 ## Hello,

 I think I am bit late to write this post, but here I am.
-This is first post in the series of my **Google Summer of Code 2017** experience.
+This is the first post in the series of my **Google Summer of Code 2017** experience.

 This summer is going to be fun, because I got selected for **_Google Summer of Code_** with **_Mozilla_** as mentoring organisation.
 During this period, i will be working on one of the core projects of Mozilla Labs [PDF.js](https://github.com/mozilla/pdf.js).
 [My project](https://github.com/mozilla/pdf.js/projects/4) is to use [Streams API](https://github.com/whatwg/streams) in PDF.js networking and rendering task, to make it more efficient in terms of speed and memory.